psychemedia/storytelling-notes/butterball.md

 "Half a mile," answered Buttercup.

 So the hag put down the sack on the road and went aside by herself into the wood, and lay down to sleep.
-Meantime Buttercup set to work and cut a bole in the sack with his knife; then he crept out and put a great root of a fir-tree into the sack, and ran home to his mother.
+Meantime Buttercup set to work and cut a hole in the sack with his knife; then he crept out and put a great root of a fir-tree into the sack, and ran home to his mother.

 When the hag got home and saw what there was in the sack, you may fancy she was in a fine rage.